isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 There is one small problem when doing mixfix parsing; unfortunately, we cannot put two non-underscore tokens beside one another.
-For example, it might be nice to make a boolean operator `_is equal to_`.
+For example, it might be nice to make a boolean operator `def:_is equal to_`, but this is illegal in Agda.
 A simple fix is to intersperse our tokens with hyphens, as in:

 ```agda
   _is-equal-to_ : {A : Set} → A → A → Set